 Many adolescents experience stress associated with hormonal changes, developmental tasks, and navigating social, intrapersonal, and academic experiences (Colten, 2017).
-In order to address the social-emotional and academic needs of high school youth, schools are increasingly adopting a multi-tiered system of support (MTSS) that includes universal (Tier 1, intended for all students), selective (Tier 2, intended for students at-risk for emotional or academic problems), and indicated levels of support (Tier 3, intended for students with needs requiring intensive intervention; see review in Grant et al., 2017).
+To address the social-emotional and academic needs of high school youth, schools are increasingly adopting a multi-tiered system of support (MTSS) that includes universal (Tier 1, intended for all students), selective (Tier 2, intended for students at-risk for emotional or academic problems), and indicated levels of support (Tier 3, intended for students with needs requiring intensive intervention; see review in Grant et al., 2017).
 Schools adopting MTSS take into account the student populations within the school.
 One population that has been steadily growing is students enrolled in accelerated curricula such as Advanced Placement (AP) and International Baccalaureate (IB) coursework.
-Based on 2018 data, there has been a 14% increase in the number of public schools offering AP classes since 2013 (The College Board, 2018); likewise, there has been an 18% increase in IB candidates in U. S. schools since 2014 (International Baccalaureate Organization, 2018).
-Researchers have found that AP/IB youth have significantly higher perceived stress, related to their academic demands, as compared to students in general education (Suldo & Shaunessy-Dedrick, 2013a; Suldo, Shaunessy, & Hardesty, 2008; Suldo, Shaunessy, Thalji, Michalowski, & Shaffer, 2009).
-In a cross-sectional study of 1150 students in AP classes (grades 9-12 from 10 schools) and over 1200 students from IB programs (grades 9-12 from 10 schools), Suldo, Shaunessy-Dedrick, Ferron, and Dedrick (2018) found that 71% of the sample endorsed symptoms of school burnout, such as a sense of inadequacy at school and feelings of exhaustion due to schoolwork; of note, levels of burnout in U.S. students in general education are unknown.
+Based on 2018 data, there has been a 14% increase in the number of public schools offering AP classes since 2013 (The College Board, 2018); likewise, there has been an 18% increase in IB candidates in U.S. schools since 2014 (International Baccalaureate Organization, 2018).
+Researchers have found that AP/IB youth have significantly higher perceived stress, related to their academic demands, as compared with students in general education (Suldo & Shaunessy-Dedrick, 2013b; Suldo, Shaunessy, & Hardesty, 2008; Suldo, Shaunessy, Thalji, Michalowski, & Shaffer,

+2009).
+In a cross-sectional study of 1,150 students in AP classes (Grades 9-12 from 10 schools) and over 1,200 students from IB programs (Grades 9-12 from 10 schools), Suldo, Shaunessy-Dedrick, Ferron, and Dedrick (2018) found that 71% of the sample endorsed symptoms of school burnout, such as a sense of inadequacy at school and feelings of exhaustion due to schoolwork; however, of note, levels of burnout in U.S. students in general education are unknown.

 For AP/IB students, the transition to high school may be a particularly challenging time.
-Suldo and Shaunessy-Dedrick (2013b), for example, found that after only one semester of 9th grade, students in an IB program reported higher perceived stress levels compared to same-age peers not enrolled in an IB program.
-Ninth grade may be the first time AP/IB students have been surrounded by other students who selected an advanced curriculum, whereas previously they may have been the top performing students in a general education class.
-In line with the Big-Fish-Little-Pond-Effect, AP/IB students who are not able to successfully navigate the academic curricula their first year of high school may see reductions in their self-concept and academic motivation (Marsh et al., 2008; Marsh, Trautwein, Ludtke, Baumert, & Koller, 2007).
+Suldo and Shaunessy-Dedrick (2013a), for example, found that after only one semester of 9th grade, students in an IB program reported higher perceived stress levels compared to same-age peers not enrolled in an IB program.
+Ninth grade may be the first time AP/IB students have been surrounded by other students who selected